 You will also find that a lot of people in Hartville work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.

-Hartville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Hartville doesn't have a public transportation system that people use for their commute.

 Hartville ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 3.67% of people over 25 have a college degree.